2martens/web-platform-docs/contribution/development.rst

 process.
 This process is largely borrowed from the `Symfony`_ project.
 In particular we use the code contribution `guidelines`_ of Symfony.

-TODO: point out important differences

 There are some differences though: We use an additional ongoing branch named feature-track.
 This branch contains new features that are backward compatible.
 Therefore pay attention to the base branch in the selection.
-If your feature implementation breaks backward compatibility, add [bc-break] into the title of the pull request (should also be mentioned in the Symfony contribution guideline:TODO).
+If your feature implementation breaks backward compatibility, add [BC BREAK] into the title of the pull request (is mentioned in the Symfony contribution guideline).

 If your pull request covers a new feature, don't forget to link the associated pull request for the documentation (in the overview table).